Explainers — MEF2C News

 International Patent (WIPO/WO2026039331)

-**What it means:** The WO2026039331 patent published through WIPO (World Intellectual Property Organization) covers the viral gene therapy approach for MEF2C.
-"WO" indicates a Patent Cooperation Treat...
+The WO2026039331 patent published through WIPO (World Intellectual Property Organization) covers the viral gene therapy approach for MEF2C.
+"WO" indicates a Patent Cooperation Treaty application, whic...

 Gene Therapy Vector Optimisation (for AAV packaging)

-**What it means:** The MEF2C gene is relatively large — about 12-13 kilobases (kb) of DNA.
+The MEF2C gene is relatively large — about 12-13 kilobases (kb) of DNA.
 But the AAV vector can only carry about 4.7 kb of genetic material.
-So the UT Southwestern team had to "shrin...
+So the UT Southwestern team had to "shrink" the MEF2C gene i...

 MEF2C Hilfsorganisation (German MEF2C organization)

-**What it means:** "Hilfeorganisation" means "help organization" or "support organization" in German.
+"Hilfsorganisation" means "help organization" or "support organization" in German.
 MEF2C Hilfsorganisation e.V. is the German patient advocacy group for MEF2C families.
-The "e.V." (...
+The "e.V." (eingetragener Verei...

 Oncology / Solid Tumor (in CDK2 inhibitor context)

-**What it means:** Oncology is the branch of medicine that deals with cancer.
+Oncology is the branch of medicine that deals with cancer.
 "Solid tumors" are cancers that form actual lumps or masses (as opposed to blood cancers like leukemia).
-Breast, ovarian, ...
+Breast, ovarian, gastric, and other ...

 CRISPR